Book Review: Gild by Raven Kennedy

 My Review

-GILD is the first book in The Plated Prisoner series, which reimagines the myth of King Midas, the ruler whose touch turned everything to gold.
+GILD by Raven Kennedy is the first book in The Plated Prisoner series, which reimagines the myth of King Midas, the ruler whose touch turned everything to gold.
 Unlike some of the original or older versions of the myth, in this retelling King Midas can control his powers.
 He can even turn people to gold without killing them.
 And he does so to Auren, his Precious, gold-touched saddle, from whose point of view the story is told.

 Auren lost her parents at a young age, which forced her to face a lot of ugliness in the world.
 Through flashbacks we slowly start to piece together her life before meeting King Midas prior to his ascendance to the throne.
 Since Auren had to fend for herself, she essentially had no trusted authority figure to guide or teach her about various aspects of life.
 As a result it’s easy to see how this shaped her perception and portrayal of herself: not worthy of kindness, timid, meek.
 So when Tyndall Midas rescues her in a time of need, and doesn’t try to take advantage of her, she seeks protection in his kindness.
 Now, 10 years later, she hides away from the cruel world in a literal, gilded cage.